 2) Performance stability.
 Since you do not need to change your IP, with a static proxy your uptime can be maximized.
 Rotating proxies are less stable in this respect and normally cannot guarantee immaculate stability on all IPs.

 3) Price.
 The overall cost per IP in case of rotating proxies is much lower, making them a more affordable proxy option of the two.
-However, the starting price for a rotating proxy can be higher than for a static proxy plan with several IPs.
+However, the starting price for an unlimited rotating proxy (a rotating proxy with unlimited bandwidth) can be higher than for a static proxy plan with several IPs.
 On the plus side, with rotating proxies you do not have to waste a lot of time setting up each individual IPs like in the case of static proxies.

 4) Anonymity.
 With rotating proxies your level of anonymity goes up, since it becomes harder to track you with IPs changing all the time.
 You can increase the level of anonymity with static proxies by using the proxy rotator as we mentioned before.